The New Force

 The New Force (Skiftet) is a Swedish drama series created by Patrik Ehrnst and Rojda Sekersöz.
 Set in 1958, it follows a trio of Sweden's first female police officers (Josefin Asplund, Agnes Rase, Malin Persson) as they patrol in Klara, Stockholm.
 The series was filmed in Norrköping, and produced by Cecilia Forsberg Becker from Art & Bob.
 It was the first Swedish period drama produced for Netflix.

-The lead roles were played by Josefin Asplund, Agnes Rase, and Malin Persson.
 The New Force premiered on Netflix on 3 October 2025 and received mixed to negative reviews from critics.